Look out of the window

 MAF’s operation in Uganda began in 1987.

-Working with national church groups, mission groups, development and relief agencies and other Non-Governmental Organisations (NGO’s) the current operation has six aircraft based at Kajjansi Airfield.
+Working with national church groups, missions, development and relief agencies and other non-governmental organisations, MAF Uganda has six aircraft based at Kajjansi Airfield.

 Despite making enormous progress in reducing poverty, Uganda continues to rely heavily on the support of foreign aid.